 If you are not familiar with lump sum payments or any form of income received in advance, we can explain.

 It is common in some industries, and particularly not-for-profit organisations, to receive income in lump sums that covers multiple periods.
 Incoming grants are such an example.
-This Fact Sheet from CPA Australia will provide some guidance for those down under.

 To accurately match this income to the associated expenditure, often the lump sum is allocated to a liability account.
 It is later journaled to an income account each month.
 The challenge then is to make sure this is reflected correctly in your cashflow forecast.